gokavarapu-M/CS425/Assignments/A1/Readme.md

 - **Example**: `/msg bob` will return `Error: Invalid Format.`,
   <br/> while `/msg bob ` will return `Error: Empty message.`

+**Note:** Spaces are not considered as empty message

-- **Server Errors**: The server detects and handles socket failures gracefully, ensuring stable operation.
+- **Server Errors**: The server detects and handles socket failures, ensuring stable operation.

 ### **Authentication Strategy**

 - The server reads `users.txt` at startup and stores credentials in `users` map.
-- **Reason**: This ensures authentication is fast and avoids repeatedly reading the file for each login attempt.
+- **Reason**: This makes authentication fast and avoids repeatedly reading the file for each login.

 ---